MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

 1. To see the weather data, click anywhere on the globe.
 The temperature, average wind speed, and peak wind speed are shown for three cities: 1) Lagos, Nigeria, 2) Dublin, Ireland, and 3) Redmond, WA.

     ![__________________________________](../../../media/mesh-201/093-weather-data-displayed.png)

+1. When you're finished, press the Play button again to exit Play mode.

 ## Next Steps